 Not every youth group wants to just sit, talk or shop.
 Sometimes the best solution is something that burns off energy and lets conversations happen on the side.
 In Salzburg, it helps to choose a plan that is physically clear but does not explode logistically.
+Since the 5 May 2026 check, Alpenvereinsjugend also belongs in this comparison because it offers movement not only as a place, but as a guided group structure.

 Three strong group options